Dental health resources for preschools

 Health Smart Deadly Art

 The Health Smart Deadly Art project at the Greater Southern Area Health Service utilised visual art to develop Aboriginal culturally appropriate education resources to promote dental health.
 Students from Narooma Public School created visual art products representing the key oral health messages: Eat Well, Drink Well, Clean Well, Play Well, Stay Well.
-The posters are available for download from the NSW Health website, or you can order copies for your Service, free of charge.
+The posters are available for download from the NSW Health website.

 Protecting Tiny Teeth